-- 470. Measures of target achievement can include gross domestic product (GDP) per capita and the employment rate.
-S CHART 130 Comparing Germany with major trading partners reveals differences in the levels of material prosperity.
-S CHART 130 LEFT Economic output per capita has increased in Germany and in all of its relevant trading partners since 1995.
+- per capita and the employment rate.
+SCHART 130 Comparing Germany with major trading partners reveals differences in the levels of material prosperity.
+SCHART 130 LEFT Economic output per capita has increased in Germany and in all of its relevant trading partners since 1995.
 At the same time, however, none of these countries has managed to catch up with the levels of prosperity in the US.
 The differences in these nations' employment rates are less clear.
-S CHART 130 RIGHT Here all countries except the United States and China have been able to raise their employment rate quite sharply in comparison and therefore like the Netherlands has achieved the European Commission's target of an employment rate of at least 75 %. - 471.
+SCHART 130 RIGHT Here all countries except the United States and China have been able to raise their employment rates over time.
+Germany has even managed to increase its employment rate quite sharply in comparison and therefore like the Netherlands has achieved the European Commission's target of an employment rate of at least 75 %. - 471.
 Increasing productivity is essential for raising the level of prosperity over the long term.
-Productivity growth, in turn, is essentially determined by investment in innovation and technological progress, in education and the creation of human capital, as well as in the productive capital stock. > BOX 22 An international comparison of the economies considered here reveals that labour productivity is still highest in the US, although Germany and other European economies have managed to catch up. > CHART 153 APPENDIX At the same time, productivity growth slowed in almost all economies shown during the period under review. > CHART 131
+Productivity growth, in turn, is essentially determined by investment in innovation and technological progress, in education and the creation of human capital, as well as in the productive capital stock. ▶ BOX 22 An international comparison of the economies considered here reveals that labour productivity is still highest in the US, although Germany and other European economies have managed to catch up. ▶ CHART 153 APPENDIX At the same time, productivity growth slowed in almost all economies shown during the period under review. ▶ CHART 131

-CHART 131 Productivity growth declining in many economies
+□ CHART 131 Productivity growth declining in many economies1

 1 - For Germany and the five most important trading partners by exports and turnover in 2021.
 2 - GDP per hour worked.
-3 - Total factor productivity growth indicates the part of GDP growth that cannot be explained by the increased use of the production factor labour and capital, and measures efficiency gains and technological progress.